 - Ask the right questions.
 Ask if the patient has concerns, not just questions.
 Use open-ended questions that require the patient to reveal more details.
 Listen carefully.
 The patient's answers will help you learn the person's core beliefs.
 This will help you understand the patient's motivation and let you plan the best ways to teach.

 - Learn about the patient's skills.
 Find out what your patient already knows.
 You may want to use the teach-back method (also called the show-me method or closing the loop) to figure out what the patient may have learned from other providers.
 The teach-back method is a way to confirm that you have explained the information in a way that the patient they understand by asking them to act as if teaching it to you.
 Also, find out what skills the patient may still need to develop.

 - Involve others.
 Ask if the patient wants other people involved with the care process.
-It is possible that the person who volunteers to be involved in your patient's care may not be the person your patient prefers to be involved.
+It is possible that the person who volunteers to be involved in your patient's care may not be the person your patient prefers to be involved with.
 Learn about the support available to your patient.

 - Identify barriers and limitations.
 You may perceive barriers to education, and the patient may confirm them.
 Some factors, such as low health literacy or numeracy may be more subtle and harder to recognize.